gdelarosa/elseiflegal/terms.md

 ## Incorporated rules and policies

-By using the Services, you agree to let Else If collect and use information as detailed in our [Privacy Policy](https://github.com/elseiflegal/main/policy.md).
+By using the Services, you agree to let Else If collect and use information as detailed in our [Privacy Policy](https://github.com/gdelarosa/elseiflegal/blob/main/policy.md).
 If you’re outside the United States, you consent to letting Else If transfer, store, and process your information (including your personal information and content) in and out of the United States.

-To enable a functioning community, we have rules that are available within the product and may change over time.
-Under our [Copyright and DMCA Policy](https://github.com/elseiflegal/legal/blob/main/dmca.md), we’ll remove material after receiving a valid takedown notice.

 By using Else If, you agree to follow these Rules and Policies.
 If you don’t, we may ban you.